 This is the time of year when families are looking toward the upcoming spring break family time or even summer plans

 Here are some ideas that will make your family trip a lot more fun and affordable.

 Q. First of all, let’s look at a question that many families are asking: is it cheaper to take that long family road trip, or is it more cost effective to fly?

 ELLIE: It’s all in the numbers including how far you have to travel, how many family members and how many nights on the road.
 It’s going to be pretty easy for you to calculate the bottom line for flying versus driving.
-Just go to costToDrive.com to calculate the mileage, gas, travel time and carbon footprint of anywhere in the US.
-You’ll also need to go to hotels.com to add that expense to your total.
-Then, go to bookingbuddy.com to find the best price on airfare.
-This site will compare the prices from other travel sites such as expedia, orbitz, Travelocity, cheaptickets and more.
-Don’t forget the rental car if you’re flying, you can research that on hotwire.com .
+Just go to the Cost To Drive website to crunch your numbers in regards to mileage, gas, travel time and carbon footprint of anywhere in the US.
+You’ll also want to go to Travelzoo or hotels.com to add that expense to your total.
+Then, go to back to Travelzoo or Booking Buddy to find the best price on airfare.
+This site will compare the prices from other travel sites such as Expedia, Orbitz, Travelocity, cheaptickets and more.
+But none of those sites include Southwest, you will need to do that on your own.
+Don’t forget the rental car if you’re flying, you can research that on Southwest hotwire.com

 Q. One of the greatest expenses while traveling down the highway is for snacks, lunch and dinner.
 It can not only get pricey, but these purchases can also take a toll on health as there seems to be an emphasis on eating fast food while on the road.
 Do you have any ideas on other options?